At weddings, I have been known to stand up and give an analogy of marriage as a three legged stool.

 But more often, a short leg will pull the others down.
 For example, when physical intimacy starts disappearing in a marriage, it’s generally either the result of a loss of emotional and/or spiritual intimacy, or they soon follow.

 Today I want to give a quick tip on how to increase spiritual intimacy, since it’s a rarely discussed topic.

-Praying as a couple to increase spiritual intimacy
+Pray together as a couple to increase spiritual intimacy

 Many of us know this verse from the Bible.
 It is a call for Christians to marry other Christians.
 Why?
 Because marrying another faith cuts a leg from under your stool (marriage).
 But often this is taken at face value and left as it stands, “Don’t marry non-believers”, check.

 But, let’s look a the King James Version.
 I know it’s a little rougher to read, but it tends to be more accurate: